sonatype/nexus-iq-server-ha/chart/README.md

 ### ALB

-For an ALB load balancer to work you will need to change the Nexus IQ Server [service type](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) from its default of `ClusterIP` to `NodePort` via the following
+For an ALB load balancer to work you will need to change the Sonatype IQ Server [service type](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) from its default of `ClusterIP` to `NodePort` via the following
    ```
    --set iq_server.serviceType=NodePort